ChenxiNie/ChenxiNie.github.io/_posts/2023-10-13-Sampling-MetMHN.md

 ---

-We're excited to introduce **Sampling-MetMHN**, a fast approximate MHN[1] framework that models both primary tumors and metastases.
+We're excited to introduce **Sampling-MetMHN**, a fast approximate MHN framework that models both primary tumors and metastases.

 To the best of our of our knowledge, it is one of the first cancer progression models that manages to model the genetic progression of primary tumors and metastases simultaneously.
 We show that it is able to recover some of the key findings documented in pancreatic cancer literature as well as promote potentially new genomic interactions.

 Metastatic cancer progression
 =================

-The term metastatic cancer refers to the systematic spread of cancer from the initial tumor site to different areas of the body[2].
+The term metastatic cancer refers to the systematic spread of cancer from the initial tumor site to different areas of the body.
 We often refer to the tumor in the initial tumor site as the primary tumor and the tumor that colonized in other areas as metastasis or secondary tumor.

 Metastatic cancer progression is highly selective.
 In cancer patients, large numbers of cancer cells are released into the circulation system on a daily bases.
-However, only less than 0.1% of tumor cells establish metastatic secondary tumors[3].
+However, only less than 0.1% of tumor cells establish metastatic secondary tumors.

 Apart from highly selective, metastatic cancer progression is organ-specific as well.
-This organ-specific aspect of metastatic progression is captured by the famous seed and soil hypothesys by Paget in 1889[4].
+This organ-specific aspect of metastatic progression is captured by the famous seed and soil hypothesys by Paget in 1889.
 Paget noticed that in nature, when plants go to seed, their seeds are carried in all directions, but the seed can only grow if it lands on congenial soil.
 Drawing an analogy from this observation, the seed and soil hypothesis suggests that cancer cells from the primary tumor (the seed) can spread to different parts of the body.
 However, these cancer cells can only suceed in colonizing if the microenvironment on which they land is pleasant.

 Existing models of metastatic cancer progression
 =======